-- Will arrange to visit you within 5 working days or 24 hours if the problem appears to require urgent investigation e.g. harassment, serious and immediate risk, realistic threats of violence or physical abuse, unlawful activity.
+- Will aim to contact you or visit you within 5 working days.
+If the problem appears to require urgent investigation e.g. harassment, serious and immediate risk, realistic threats of violence or physical abuse, unlawful activity.
 We will normally also visit the person, or parents of a child, you believe is causing the problem, and any witnesses that can be identified.

 - Will discuss and agree with you what needs to be done to resolve the problem.